hakish/hakish.github.io/_posts/2024-03-30-UsingExceptionsForFlowControl.markdown

 tag:    java
 ---
 I had the below code but a colleague pointed out in a code review that using exception to control the flow is a bad idea and perhaps even an anti pattern.
-I had to go back to the drawing and do some reading.
+I had to go back to the drawing board and do some reading.
 And as it turns out this was a good advice (so plus one for code reviews).
 For one this is covered in
-*Effective Java - 3rd* which explicitly mentions this "Item 69 - Use Exceptions only for exceptional conditions".
+*Effective Java - 3rd Edition* which explicitly mentions this "*Item 69 - Use Exceptions only for exceptional conditions*".

 {% highlight ruby %}